OpenShift 101: Understanding Red Hat OpenShift

 The ability to create a product that has consumer value and makes a difference with an original concept exists now for any institution doing business everywhere, in any area, and to compete with everyone on an equal basis with this product is available to anybody doing business today.
 Cloud computing technologies, which allow them to bring their ideas to life fast, are what provide them with this chance.
 When it comes to translating a concept into value for internal or external clients, how fast you can bring an application to life makes all the difference in the world.

-To create and deploy their systems more quickly, companies are using hybrid cloud architectures that make advantage of Microservices and Containers.
+To create and deploy their systems more quickly, companies are using hybrid cloud architectures.
+Because they make advantage of Microservices and Containers.
 In order to do this, they must first identify the most appropriate media.
 The Kubernetes network is built on Red Hat OpenShift, which provides a reliable foundation.
-It provides enterprises with the capability they want today, such as hybrid and multi-cloud applications, among other things.
+It provides enterprises with the capability they want today.
+Such as hybrid and multi-cloud applications, among other things.
 Red Hat OpenShift is a platform that empowers corporate software teams to develop and deploy new technologies.
 It is a component of Red Hat Enterprise Linux.
 These teams will also benefit from the hundreds of solutions, such as security and scanning, that are available from Red Hat’s many partners.

 To summarize, Red Hat OpenShift is an open-source cloud application framework for business application development that is based on the Kubernetes container editor and built on the Docker container platform.

 Openshift vs Kubernetes